 Your labour is driven by the hormone oxytocin, which helps to start and maintain contraction patterns.
-Oxytocin is also the hormone responsible for helping us to fall in love, therefore feeling loved, safe and secure within your own comfortable environment, with your chosen birth partners and supporters, will increase its production.
-Remember that the same hormone that put your baby inside you is the same one that will bring your baby out.
+Oxytocin is also the hormone responsible for helping us to fall in love, which is why feeling loved, safe and secure within your own comfortable environment, with your chosen birth partners and supporters, will increase its production.

-Feeling anxious and worried, or being in an environment that is unusual, has the potential to increase the hormone adrenaline, which can override your oxytocin levels and potentially slow down your contraction patterns.
+Feeling anxious and worried, or being in an environment that is unusual, has the potential to increase the hormone adrenaline (the ‘stress hormone’), which can override your oxytocin levels and potentially slow down your contraction patterns

 Preparing for labour

-- Food and drink - Red raspberry leaf tea can be taken from 32 weeks pregnant and is available from health food shops or some supermarkets.
-It will not start your labour off, but it does strengthen your uterus and make the muscle more effective once labour has begun.
-There’s also some evidence to suggest that eating 6 dates a day from 36 weeks pregnant can shorten your labour slightly and, for some women, start labour a bit sooner.
+- Food and drink - Red raspberry leaf tea (RRLT) can be taken from 32 weeks pregnant – starting slowly and building up - and is available from health food shops or some supermarkets.
+Small studies have indicated that RRLT is not thought to encourage labour to start, but rather to tone the uterus to enable it to contract more effectively once labour begins.
+New research now tells us that women who eat 6 dates a day from 36 weeks are:

 - Nipple stimulation - The hormone oxytocin is also produced when breastfeeding, therefore hand expressing from 36 weeks can encourage its production.
-Whilst you are stimulating the breast by hand expressing you may therefore start to feel some mild uterine tightenings.
 Any milk that you may collect from hand expressing can be stored in the freezer and used after your baby is born.